Why not extend your time in the Swiss Alps by combining Alpine Arosa with Klosters, with magnificent hiking opportunities

 - Travel Insurance (you can add this when you book)

-This Grade 7 walking holiday is challenging and requires stamina.
-The holiday consists of full day walks with appreciable amounts of ascent and descent with walks in some remote areas.
-The walks are mostly on good waymarked paths and tracks with some narrow and steep rocky areas.
-At any time of year there may be areas of snow to cross.
-There are more challenging walks on some days with vertiginous mountain paths in some parts and plenty of ascent and descent over rough and steep ground, so a steady foot and a good head for heights is required.
-The actual walking time can take 5-8 hours a day and could involve as much as 800-1260m of ascents and descents on some days.
-The maximum altitude reached in Arosa is approximately 2896.
-The maximum altitude reached is unlikely to be more than 2900m in Klosters.
+This Grade 6/FL walking holiday includes full day walks with appreciable amounts of ascent and descent with walks in some remote areas.
+This departure is ideal for flower enthusiasts and walks will be at a slower pace and within the grade 6 terrain.
+Some of the walks may be at the top of the grade.
+Because the geological composition changes dramatically between Arosa and the Weisshorn, there is an abundance of flora with over 900 different flowering plants, 30 ferns, 250 mosses and mushrooms.
+The wonderful gentians and orchids will be a real highlight.
+Your enthusiastic leader will adjust the pace to suit the interests of the group, though may not be a flower expert.
+The walks are mostly on good paths and tracks with some narrow and steep rocky areas.
+At this time of year there may well be areas of late snow to cross.
+There are more challenging walks on some days with vertiginous mountain paths in some parts.
+Sometimes we may cross streams and snow may even be present.
+The actual walking time can take up to 4-6 hours a day and could involve as much as 900m of ascent and descent on some days.
+The maximum altitude reached in Arosa is approximately 2980m.
+The maximum altitude reached in Klosters is approximately 2550m.
 The walks on this holiday are weather dependant and may change depending on the local conditions.
 See the itinerary section for more information.

 Our bottom line is happy travellers, and to that end we trust our tour leaders to use the itinerary below as a basis for providing you with a great holiday.
 We expect our leaders to make adjustments to the itinerary if the weather, group ability or other local conditions make that necessary.
 There are normally more options available to our leaders than those listed below and one or more of these options may well be chosen.
 All distances, heights & timings are approximate.